Code-Institute-Submissions/stream-one-project-5/README.md

 ### Home Page

 The Home Page shows a header image of a past walk above a brief introductory paragraph.
 The header image uses JavaScript to rotate between a selection of images.
-Below the introduction are three information boxes.
+The file size of these images has been reduced with the intention of improving the loading time of the page while not compromising the quality of the photographs.
+Below the introductory paragraph are three information boxes.

 * The first of these shows the date of the next walk and a brief description of the route, along with a small map showing the starting point.
 There is a link to the Future Walks page where full details can be found.